shoutout-labs/CodingAssignment/readme.md

    We will look at your approach, clarity of the code, usability of the application for a novice user, quality of the solution. (think like a QA person)

-5. I dont have a cloud location to deploy the solution.
+5. I don't have a cloud location to deploy the solution.
 What should I do?

    We encourage you to deploy the solution in a cloud location.
 It will be a task of the project.
-You may find free hsoting facilities.
+You may find free hosting facilities.
 Ex: Google is providing free $300 credits for all new users.
 You can have a look at https://cloud.google.com/free.
 If you have questions regarding the deployments, we are happy to help.
 Please reach us by email malintha@shoutout.ai

-   Alternative is sending us a documentation with steps of deploying the entrire solution in a local machine.
-(We dont recommend this method.)
+   The alternative is sending us documentation with steps of deploying the entire solution in a local machine.
+(We don't recommend this method.)

 6. I have questions/ doubts about the task.
 What should I do?

-   You can always write us.
+   You can always write to us.
 Please email your concerns during the task time window to malintha@shoutout.ai.